Weekend In Columbus, Ohio

 After breakfast at the Brewdog Hotel we headed into Columbus to visit a few other breweries and to check out the famous Columbus Zoo & Aquarium.

-We spent most of the day exploring the Columbus Zoo & Aquarium.
+I spent most of the day exploring the Columbus Zoo & Aquarium.
 The Columbus Zoo is a non-profit zoo that focuses on sustainability and also helps raise separate funds for conservation projects around the world.
 They continuously improve habitats and provide new enrichment opportunities for the animals in their care.

 Big Cats & Coddiwomple - Columbus zoo!

-Before heading back to the hotel to change for dinner, we had time for one more brewery stop.
+Before heading back to the hotel to change for dinner, I had time for one more brewery stop.
 Brewery Stop #5 was at Hoof Hearted Brewing.
 OK… say that outloud… “Hoof Hearted”… Haha.
 Yeah, they named it that on purpose.

 DAY 3: Franklin Conservary / North Market / Flight Home